ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 * NSX Data Center SP Advanced
 * An equivalent BYOL (Bring Your Own License) license

 For NSX-V instances, HCX requires you to use one of the following licenses from IBM Cloud:

 * NSX Advanced
 * NSX Enterprise
 * An equivalent BYOL license.
-The BYOL license must have all the capabilities needed to support HCX.
+The BYOL license must have all the capabilities that are needed to support HCX.

-For more information, see [Comparison chart for VMware NSX and VMware vSAN editions](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix).
+For more information, see [Comparison chart for VMware NSX-T, NSX-V, and vSAN](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix).

 {{site.data.content.para-promotion-services}}